PerlDancer/Dancer2/README.md

         $ git fetch upstream
         $ git checkout -b devel upstream/devel

-   This will create a local branch in your clone named C<devel> and that will track the official C<devel> branch.
+   This will create a local branch in your clone named _devel_ and that will track the official _devel_ branch.
 That way, if you have more or less commits than the upstream repo, you'll be immediately notified by git.